Driving Me Nuts

 A levitating moss island hovering above a sheet of mirror.
 Electromagnets and sensors are used to sustain the magnet in air.
 The piece creates a dialogue concerned with environmental, ecological, and sustainability issues, aiming to advance and understand the dynamics of anthropogenic systems.
 The work suggests what landscapes in the future could be, on a planet where population continues to grow at an exponential rate.

 GEN Exhibition Opening

 A short clip of my first solo exhibition at Crane House - The Asia Institute.
 Works include paintings, sculptures and installations.

 ENBU Exhibition Opening

 Running Time: 3:15 min

-A short clip of my most recent solo exhibition at Pyro Gallery.
+A short clip of my solo exhibition at Pyro Gallery.
 Works include experimental artwork fabricated with magnets, silver, lights, water, superhydrophobic surfaces and thermal adhesive glue.